The Bankrate promise

 That means that over short periods of time — a day, a month or even a year — stock prices can move for just about any reason at all.
-Let’s take a look at some of the most common drivers of stock prices over the short term.
+Let’s look at some of the most common drivers of stock prices over the short term.

 But often, the reaction of markets isn’t obvious and traders can quickly shift their attention to a new topic of concern or excitement.

 Short-term traders often rely on technical analysis to make their trading decisions.
 This analysis uses recent price movements and chart patterns to predict a stock’s future direction.
 Technical analysis can influence a stock’s price over the short term, but ultimately a stock’s value will come from the long-term earnings power of the business.

 All these drivers fluctuate and are very difficult, if not impossible, to predict.
 They can make people fearful or enthusiastic — and when people are emotional, they often want to sell stocks or shift from one sector to another, hoping to anticipate where stocks are headed next.
 All this moving around is part of what causes stock prices to fluctuate so much in the short term.
 And active trading is generally not advantageous to investors.

 So if the market is a weighing machine in the long term, what exactly is it weighing?
 Profits and cash flow available to shareholders.
 The value of a business is calculated by taking the amount of cash it will generate for its owners over its life, discounted back to the present using an appropriate interest rate.

 Over the long term, the earnings power of a business will drive its stock price, for better or worse.
 Your return as an investor can be broken down into three parts.